Almost half of injuries sustained at work may not be reported

 Our members gain access to a range of exclusive member benefits, including savings of up to £3,000 a year on their business essentials from Bionic, exclusive trade discounts, and fuel savings of up to 10p per litre.
 Plus, our members have access to a variety of discounted products and services from the wider Alcumus family.

-Find out more about how joining SafeContractor can help your business to demonstrate its commitment to health and safety best practice.
+Join SafeContractor and help your business to demonstrate its commitment to health and safety best practice.